SimonOuellette35/OODGenARC-AGI/README.md

 ### TTFT+augments results
 Similar steps to LLM+TTFT, except:

-1. to pretrain the model on our data from scratch we used a modified fine-tuning.py:
+Steps 1 and 2, to pretrain the model on our data from scratch we used a modified fine-tuning.py:

 ```
 Instead of (line 384):